ASD-Blueprint/desktop.gov.au/program/engagement/key-messaging.md

     * We will make sure you have the information you need to lead your teams and provide you with access to training on your schedule.
   * Desired outcomes:
     * Leaders are confident, supported and prepared to lead their teams
-    * Leaders are aware of how the change will support their agency’s needs and they are actively engaged so they can lead their teams.
+    * Leaders are aware of how the change will support their agency's needs and they are actively engaged so they can lead their teams.
 * Paul, agency change champion
   * Key support and benefits:
     * You have been selected to be a change leader and you w ill have a key role to play in supporting your agency over the coming months as we transition to new ways of working
-    * As we roll out the new system there will be noticeable changes such as access to a range of new technologies, as well as ‘behind the scenes’ changes to improve the security of our operating environment
+    * As we roll out the new system there will be noticeable changes such as access to a range of new technologies, as well as ‘behind the scenes' changes to improve the security of our operating environment
     * As a change champion, we ask that you share your honest and candid feedback throughout the process to help us to solve problems related to the change and evaluate if the change is working for us
     * We also ask that you advocate for the new ways of working and support other staff in the agency, as the change rolls out.
   * Desired outcomes: